darylrowland/theframework/README.md

         return null;
     },
     apiDirectory: "/api", // Directory you will store your route files in
-    userTokenHeader: "x-user-token", // Header you will use for your user toens
+    userTokenHeader: "x-user-token", // Header you will use for your user tokens
     port: PORT
 });
 ```